 I’ve shared with you before that I was not always the most studious student.
 During college I was more into the social scene and working on charities than going to class.
-I’m preeetttyyyy sure I wouldn’t have passed any math or science class without Brad’s help!
+I’m preeetttyyyy sure I wouldn’t have passed any math or science class without help from family and friends!

 Now, even though I get emotional sometimes about how time seems to be flying for my little guy, I’m aware that Brady is a loooong way off from heading to college.
 BUT, I want to put some strategies into place EARLY to try to assure that he is set up for success and focus when it comes to his education.

 One tip I’ve heard is really helpful is to set up a specific Homework Station.
 This space will be organized with all the necessary supplies and materials all in one place, no more stalling productivity by running all over the house looking for missing supplies.
 Items could be based on grade level, but I’m thinking the basics like pencils, erasers, paper, ruler, scissors, paper clips, post-it notes, etc. You may opt to store your station items in a tray, box, or basket so it can be easily relocated, put away and brought back out for convenience.